-Learn how to meditate
+Learn how to Meditate

-By: Petra Axlund Stegman
+By: Petra Axlund

 Have you ever thought to yourself that meditation is just for new age hippies?
 That you are too restless and not spiritual enough to pull it off.
 And seriously - you are way too busy to just sit on a pillow and do nothing.
-If so, that's it totally ok and totally normal.
-Most people have this idea of what meditation is and that idea stops them from even trying.
+If so, that's it totally OK and totally normal.
+Most people have this idea of what meditation is and it is that idea that stops them from even trying.
 Here's the ting: meditation is simple – but not easy.
 Just like with everything else you need to practice and you need to priorities to get it into your daily routine.

 I also firmly believe it is important that you create a sacred space for yourself and your meditation practice in your home.
 It can be a meditation room, but it can also be a corner in your bedroom or inside your walk-in-closet.
-Here you will create an altar that you’ll decorate with things that are important to you (it does not have to be Buddha statues and crystals, it can be a framed photo of your loved once, a flower or whatever).
+Here you will create an altar that you’ll decorate with things that are important to you.
+It does not have to be Buddha statues and crystals, it can be a framed photo of your loved once, a flower or whatever.

 In the beginning of your meditation practice (or just days you feel that you need it) it might be easier for you to do a Guided Meditation.
 Then you’ll have someone talking you thru the whole thing, to help you stay with your breath and stay present to what is.
-Go check out my Guided Meditations here.
+Go check out my Guided Meditations .

 My 5 Best Meditation Tips